microsoft/terminal/doc/AddASetting.md

 ### 1. Add to wincon.w
 * THIS IS NOT IN OPENCONSOLE.
-Make sure you update `.../console/published/wincon.w` in the Open Source repository when you submit the Pull Request.
+Make sure you update `.../console/published/wincon.w` in the OS (Operating System) repository when you submit the Pull Request.
       The branch won't build without it.
 * For now, you can update winconp.h with your consumable changes.
 * Define the registry name (e.g. `CONSOLE_REGISTRY_CURSORCOLOR`)